SS Savannah: Early service

 When it became known that Savannah was intended for transatlantic service, the vessel was quickly dubbed a "steam coffin" in New York and Moses Rogers was unable to hire a crew there.
 Stevens Rogers then traveled to New London, Connecticut, his hometown, where his reputation was well established, and he could find seamen prepared to serve on the vessel.

 Savannah conducted a successful trial of approximately two hours duration in New York Harbor to test her engine on Monday March 22, 1819.
 On Sunday, March 28 at 10 a.m., Savannah sailed from New York to her operating port of Savannah, Georgia.
 The following morning the ship got steam up for the first time at 11 a.m., but the engine was in use only half an hour before rough weather persuaded the captain to stow the paddlewheels and revert to sail power once again.
-The ship reached her destination April 6, having employed the engines for a total of 41½ hours during the 207-hour voyage.
+The ship reached her destination on April 6, having employed the engines for a total of 41½ hours during the 207-hour voyage.
 In spite of arriving at 4 a.m., a large crowd was on hand to welcome the vessel into port.